mynl/aggregate/doc/2_user_guides/2_x_re_pricing.rst

     :okwarning:

     qd(a02.reinsurance_audit_df['ceded'])
+    qd(a02.reinsurance_audit_df['ceded'], sparsify=False)
     qd(a02.reinsurance_audit_df['ceded'][['ex']] * a02.n)

+The ``reinsurance_occ_layer_df`` shows conditional layer expected loss and CV of loss, along with expected counts by layer and layer severity.
+The expected count to 1 xs 4 equals 3.5 / 3, because there is a 1/3 chance the layer attaches.

+.. ipython:: python
+    :okwarning:

+    qd(a02.reinsurance_occ_layer_df, sparsify=False)

 An **aggregate excess of loss** reinsurance layer, 12 xs 24, is specified after the frequency clause (you need to know frequency)::

     aggregate ceded to 12 xs 34.

 Requesting ``ceded to`` propagates the ceded losses through to the aggregate.
 Refer to ``agg.Re:01`` by name as a shorthand. ``reinsurance_audit_df`` reports expected loss to the aggregate layer.
+The layer is shown in two parts to illustrate reporting.

 .. ipython:: python
     :okwarning:

     a03 = build('agg Re:03 agg.Re:01 '
-                 'aggregate ceded to 12 x 24')
+                 'aggregate ceded to 6 x 24 and 6 x 30')
     a03.plot()
-    @savefig DD_12x24a.png scale=16
+    @savefig DD_12x24a.png
     qd(a03)
     qd(a03.reinsurance_audit_df.stack(0))

-Both occurrence and aggregate programs can be applied at once.
+Occurrence and aggregate programs can both be applied.
 The ``ceded to`` and ``net of`` clauses can be mixed.
 You cannot refer to ``agg.Re:01`` by name because you need to see into the object to apply the occurrence reinsurance.

 .. ipython:: python
     :okwarning:

     a04 = build('agg Re:04 dfreq [1:6] dsev [1:6] '
-                 'occurrence net of 2 x 4 '
+                 'occurrence net of 1 x 4 and 1 x 5 '
-                 'aggregate net of 6 xs 16')
+                 'aggregate net of 4 xs 12 and 4 x 16')
-    @savefig DD_nn.png scale=16
+    @savefig DD_nn.png
     a04.plot()
     qd(a04)
     qd(a04.reinsurance_audit_df['ceded'])

-Multiple layers can be applied at once.
 Layers can be specified as a **share of**  or **part of** to account for coinsurance (partial placement) of the layer:

 * ``0.5 so 2 xs 2``, read 50% **share of** 2 xs 2, or
 * ``1 po 4 xs 10``, read 1 **part of** 4 xs 10.